 Say Yes is a national nonprofit that partners with communities to help them make a college or other postsecondary scholarship available to every public high school graduate.
 Say Yes also works with communities to help them create a pathway of milestones toward postsecondary readiness, beginning before kindergarten, as well as to offer families academic, social-emotional and health-and-wellness supports.

-In 2017, Say Yes launched the Weiss Institute to help communities expand their capacity to support young people along the developmental pathway from early childhood to adult success
+In 2017, Say Yes launched its fee-for-service consulting services division to help communities expand their capacity to support young people along the developmental pathway from early childhood to adult success

 Jacques is the author of “The Gatekeepers: Inside the Admissions Process of a Premier College,” a New York Times best-seller that was first published by Viking-Penguin in September 2002.
 The book was reissued by Penguin with a new Afterword in September 2012.